camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/operations/transport-layer-security.md

     }
 }
 ```
-Alternatively, use the `ZEEBE_CA_CERTIFICATE_PATH` environment variable to override the code configuration.
+Alternatively, you can use the `ZEEBE_CA_CERTIFICATE_PATH` environment variable to override the code configuration.

-To disable TLS in a Java client, use the `.usePlaintext()` option:
+In order to disable TLS in a Java client, you can use the `.usePlaintext()` option:

 ```java
 public class InsecureClient {